jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 In terms that are more relatable the difference between getting a cache hit versus accessing main memory is like the difference between doing something that takes one minute versus doing something which takes a bit more than three hours.

+Combine that with how branch predictions gone wrong are ten times more expensive than an L1 cache hit and we can start to see some of why it is that these numbers are so important to know.
+If you write your low level code so that the computer has a good idea of what data it needs and what paths it might be taking it can speed up execution by a considerable constant factor.

+In practice, this means that the best algorithm for solving some problems isn't the one with the time complexity in terms of big O. It is the one that best exploits the capability of the hardware.